calavera/chaseonsoftware.com/src/content/articles/2015/minimalist-task-desk.md

 ---
-title: Rustic Industrial Minimalist Task Desk
+title: "Rustic Industrial Minimalist Task Desk"
-date: 2015-07-12T03:00:10Z
+date: "2015-07-12"
-slug: 2015/07/minimalist-task-desk
+slug: "2015/07/minimalist-task-desk"
 description: "A minimalist task desk for under $300 and built in under 30 minutes."
-postThumb: /img/minimal-task-desk/postThumb.jpeg
+category: "archive"
 ---

 As much as I enjoyed working on and using my standing desk, it wasn't built for full-day usage (it wasn't as stable as I need for programming 6+ hours a day).
 I told Jackie I wanted to look at desks since I'll be working from home for Walmart Labs full time, so we started the quest for the right desk.